-This ps version is technically identical to the basic PA-3886, except for a full functioning linear, symmetrical Power Supply with quality secondary fuse holders, a rectifier + small caps around it and required larger supply capacitors.
+This module is technically identical to the basic PA-4766, except for a full functioning linear, symmetrical Power Supply with quality secondary fuse holders, a rectifier + small caps around it and required larger capacitors.
 The PCB is designed in a way that several types fit without degrading the PCB track widths:

-- 2x Ø25/30/35mm radial capacitors, pitch 10mm, so indeed and even serious ones can be mounted.
-You could even use f.e. low profiled ones Ø35mm, and only 20mm high.
-With these total could become only 22mm high, IC height + PCB. (Ø35mm is NEW on v2 model) - 2x2 Ø18mm, pitch 7,5mm, mostly used in low cost (NHG) setups.
+- 2x Ø25/30/35mm radial capacitors, so indeed and even serious ones can be mounted.
+With these total could become only 22mm high, being the IC height + PCB. (Ø35mm NEW on v2) - 2x2 Ø16/18mm, basically used in low cost (NHG) setups.
 You can even use (very) long Ø18mm ones (f.e.
-3300uF/50V), even if a PA-3886 or PA-4766 is mounted on top, see the horizontal PCB marking.
-The capacitors fit next to a sandwich mounted PA-3886 or PA-4776 module. - 2x4 Ø16mm, pitch 7,5mm, mostly used for low profile (FRA) or low cost setups, depending the quality of the capacitors. v1 only could have 2x3 of these caps, the new v2 version can mount 2x4 of these. - 2x7 Ø12,5mm, pitch 5mm. (on V1 it was Ø10mm).
+4700uF/50V), even if a PA-4766 or PA-4766 is mounted on top, see the horizontal marking. - 2x 4 Ø16mm, mostly used for low profile or low cost setups, depending the quality of the capacitors. v1 only could have 2x3 of these caps, new v2 version can mount 2x4 of these. - 2x 7 Ø12,5mm. (on V1 it was Ø10mm).
 Some prefer to use multiple small caps (Nichicon Fine Gold is fantastic) electrolytic capacitors.
 Here only relatively small values fit, f.e.
-2x7 Nichicon 330uF/50V "Fine Gold" (85°C!), which is insufficient for 80W bass output.
-With a total capacity of 2x 2300uF it is meant for low power purposes or driving midranges/tweeters only or assisted by our PS-BOOSTER module!
+2x7 Nichicon 330uF/50V "Fine Gold", which we believe is insufficient for 80W bass output.
+With this supply capacitance it is meant for low power purposes or driving midranges/tweeters only or assisted by our PS-BOOSTER module!
 In that case its best to use capacitors of the same "family" in both modules.
 You could mount higher value/lower voltage types!
-Then use according transformer.
-The 60° positioning looks nice too.
+The 60o positioning looks nice too -)

-NOTE: Mostly we use quality capacitors with a temperature range up to 105°C. MLGO version is even 125°C.
+NOTE: we always use quality capacitors with a temperature range up to 105°C. MLGO version even 125°C.